ViralTexts/gtr-clusters/clusters/18640117-sn82015407-TheFootstepsOfDecay.md

 <table style="width: 100%;"><tr><td style="width: 50%">

-.f I
-0. let the soul Its slnmber break.
+. let the soul Its slnmber break.
 Arouse its sense, aad awake,
 To see how soon
 Life, in its glories, glide away.